4 things to learn from Babbel’s e-learning subscription success

 1. Humans and machines should work hand in hand

 Babbel uses a self-optimizing algorithm to re-engage inactive subscribers, which decides which campaign the user gets to see.
 The team manually creates policies, which the algorithm then tests against each other and chooses a winner.
 Policies that the team would not have expected often win.
-This shows once again that human creativity combined with automated leads to the best results.
+This shows once again that human creativity combined with automated testing leads to the best results.

-Transfering these learnings to more traditional publishers, Media Voices' recent report, Practical for Local Media, shared much the same opinion.
+Transfering these learnings to more traditional publishers, Media Voices’ recent report, Practical AI for Local Media, shared much the same opinion.

 The report shares some of the key benefits of AI as ‘doing more, faster’ and, importantly ‘delivering returns’.
 But they also highlight what AI is not.
 It’s not magic, it’s not a replacement for journalists and it’s not about technology.